Our National Graduate Program gives recent university graduates the opportunities to develop their career.

 - support our departmental spokespeople

-- strategic forecasting including data analysis, research and trend reporting
+- conduct strategic forecasting including data analysis, research and trend reporting

-- data analysis relevant to service delivery and policy
+- analyse data relevant to service delivery and policy

 - interpret and apply the law in a range of contexts